Live Sports Betting Odds

 Parlay betting

-For a quick example, let’s say that you felt confident about the following three NFL moneyline bets:
+For example, imagine you were confident in these three NFL moneyline bets:

-• Los Angeles Rams -360 over Washington Football Team
+• The Los Angeles Rams have a -360 odds of winning against the Washington Football Team.

-Once you add the games to the slip, the sportsbook will display the total odds for the parlay.
-For our three example games, the odds for the three-team parlay work out to +597.
+Once the games are added to the slip, the sportsbook will display the total odds for the parlay.
+In this case, the odds for the three-team parlay from our example games are +597.

 Teaser/pleaser betting

-They allow you to shift the spreads on a handful of games, and they typically revolve around key numbers, such as 6 points in football or 4 points in basketball.
-For a teaser, the points can be applied to reduce the spread.
-As an example, let’s say you liked the following two big favorites on an NFL slate:
+You have the authority to modify the spreads on select games, typically centered around key numbers such as 6 points in football or 4 points in basketball.
+When using a teaser, these points can help reduce the spread.
+For example, if you prefer the top two favorites on an NFL schedule:

-• Dallas Cowboys -3.5 over New York Giants
+• The Dallas Cowboys are currently leading the New York Giants by 3.5 points.

-Using our example teams, the spreads would now look like this:
+With our selected teams, the spreads would now be displayed as follows:

-• Dallas Cowboys -15.5 over New York Giants
+• The Dallas Cowboys are ahead of the New York Giants by 15.5 points.

 How do Illinois Odds Compare to Vegas Odds?